General Education and Related Requirements

 A minimum cumulative GPA of 2.75 (based on 4.0) is required for admission.
 Students may be admitted provisionally.

 Application Deadline: February 15.
 If spots are available after the deadline applications will be considered on a rolling basis until the class is full.

 Transfer students must apply to the University of Pittsburgh by completing the Office of Admission and Financial Aid's Transfer Application and selecting Communication Science as their intended field of study.
 International transfer students click here.

 - Submit a personal essay addressing the following:

-- 1. what you have done to learn about the field of communication science and disorders (the science and clinical practice) in preparation for majoring in out undergraduate program in communication science? (max 200 words), and
+- What you have done to learn about the field of communication science and disorders (both the science and clinical practice) in preparation for majoring in our undergraduate program in communication science? (maximum word count: 200 words); and,

-- 2. communication science is a challenging major and admission to graduate school for speech-language pathology, audiology or other health-related and science fields is very competitive.
+- Communication Science is a challenging major and admission to graduate school for speech-language pathology, audiology or other health-related and science fields is very competitive.
 Please explain what academic and personal skills you have developed since starting college that will allow you to be successful in this major.
-What do you feel are the critical skills, practices and attitudes that you must continue to work on as you proceed further in your academic studies? (max 500 words);
+What do you feel are the critical skills, practices and attitudes that you must continue to work on as you proceed further in your academic studies? (maximum word count: 500 words);

 - Resumes are strongly recommended;

 - A letter of recommendation is not required.